Dupuytren’s contracture, showing significant progression of tendon fibrosis, pulling the finger into permanent flexion.

 Dupuytren’s contracture causes a slow and mostly painless thickening of the connective tissue (fascia) and tendons of the palm.
 It starts in the palm — the earliest sign is a triangular puckering of the skin — and creeps towards the fingers, mostly the ring and pinkie fingers, which flex permanently.
 The hand will not lie flat on a table, as though it has an arch like a foot.
 In the most extreme cases, the finger bones can fuse and warp.

-This mostly affects aging white men, but it has a list of other risk factors like alcoholism, manual labour, being skinny, hand injuries, diabetes, and smoking of course (it seems to be a risk factor for everything).
+This disease is mostly genetic, mainly affecting aging white men.
+But it has a list of other risk factors and triggers like alcoholism, being skinny, hand injuries, diabetes, and smoking of course (it seems to be a risk factor for everything).
+But the biggest risk factor, and most interesting, is working with vibrating tools.

 Dupuytren’s contracture (DC) has no other common name: just the tricky one, the legacy of French anatomist Guillaume Dupuytren (du-pwee-TREN), who first described it in 1883.1 Much more descriptively it sometimes also goes by palmar fascia fibromatosis or palmar fibromas.
 Or, more cryptically, it is known as Viking disease.2 Bagpipers call it the “Curse of the MacCrimmons.”3 But the eponymous mouthful is by far the dominant label.